trampgeek/moodle-qtype_coderunner/Readme.md

 **WARNING #2:** although you can define test cases in a question prototype, e.g. for validation purposes, they are not inherited by the "children" of the prototype.

+## Supporting or implementing new languages

+Most authors seem to assume that if they wish to write CodeRunner questions that use a language not directly supported by the Jobe sandbox, they must first modify Jobe to support the new language.
+That is not the case.
+A much easier, more convenient and more maintainable approach is to use a Python question type that compiles (if necessary) and runs the student code in a Python subprocess.
+Indeed, in recent years at the University of Canterbury nearly all new question types have been scripted in Python, even those using languages built into Jobe.
+For example, the question type we now use for all question in the C programming course is a Python3 question type parses the student's C program and performs lots of checks on things like function length and use of various C constructs before compiling and running the submitted code.

 ## Administrator scripts